 What is holding you and your organisation back from becoming a global leader in adopting a robust and truly heartfelt commitment to being inclusive and championing diversity?
 This is what the world needs.

-This article began by recalling working cultures from forty years ago.
+This article begins by recalling working cultures from forty years ago.
 Fast forward to 2022, where work and home life are becoming increasingly inseparable.
 Work is no longer seen by many to be a necessary evil, something to be endured Monday to Friday to provide the freedom enjoyed at a weekend.
-Instead, workers in 2022 want to enjoy their work, feel valued and experience greater continuity between home and work life, often with friendship groups spanning both environments.
+Instead, workers in 2022 want to enjoy their work, feel valued, and experience greater continuity between home and work life, often with friendship groups spanning both environments.

 Taking D&I seriously, and perhaps partnering with C-me to help you do this, may well be the best next step you take in 2022.
 We’d love to support you on this journey, book a demo to find out more.